About The UCLA GAME LAB

 First, is the experimental approach to human interactions in the lab.
 The lab attempts to be non-hierarchical in the sense that all the projects and folks in the lab are regarded as free creative agents and are encouraged to explore their own directions conceptually, technically, politically and artistically.
 This approach leads to many student initiated projects and collaborations.
-The lab goes out of its way to recruit “game skeptics”, people who are not already “in love” with games and the common discourse about games, but who often can bring a new fresh, new perspective to games.
+The lab goes out of its way to recruit “game skeptics”, people who are not already “in love” with games and the common discourse about games, but who often bring a fresh and critical perspective to games.

 We also pay a lot of attention to promoting cultural diversity and a politics of inclusion, generosity and sensitivity.
 Additionally, the introjection of our artists in residence, high school interns, visiting scholars and faculty, and the many random weekly visitors to the lab offer many unpredictable opportunities for creative discussions and interactions.

-The second principle being the lab’s efforts to challenge and critique the tacitly accepted definitions and production methodologies surrounding games.
+The second principle is the lab’s concerted effort to challenge and critique the tacitly accepted definitions and production methodologies surrounding games.
 This open-ended, inherently experimental approach to making and thinking about games leads to many new investigatory approaches to game design, game technology, game aesthetics, game distribution, and game scholarship.

 The results of these experimentations can be seen in the eclecticism, energy and originality of the many game projects created in the lab, as well as in the diversity of the interdisciplinary research output of the lab.